 The imposing height of “Infinite Sleep” makes for an arresting visual experience.
 However, the takeaway of Warnick’s prisoner-manufactured pieces is conceptual, not sensory.
 They invite us to consider the chain of linguistic activities which brought these items into being.
 Presumably, Warnick filled out order forms and signed checks to facilitate his commercial transaction with OPI.
 Verdicts and sentencings uttered by juries and judges created the population of prisoner-workers.
 And in 1864 Congress approved the 13th Amendment, which explicitly permits the use of slavery or involuntary servitude as punishment for a crime.
 Especially since the 1970s, public and private companies have used this law to pay imprisoned laborers subminimum wages, or nothing at all.

 Warnick’s work is clearly social criticism, but it may not be activism.
 His exhibition underlines the fact that law is made by people, but is outside any one individual’s control.
 Law is a body of practices, traditions, and policies bigger than any one person.
-We can no more change laws on our own than we can change the meaning of a word by ourselves.
+An individual can no more change the law on her own than she can change the meaning of a word, the value of a currency, or the borders of a nation by herself.
 Change must be done together, or not at all.

 But art has no obligation to comfort, or to offer bullet-pointed action plans.
 Neither Sabura nor Warnick do these things, but instead offer us a view of familiar existences from unfamiliar vantages.
 Their shows are perfect compliments to each other, and strong exhibitions even if each is seen one at a time.